allenai/pdffigures2/README.md

 of these cases), which causes us to miss the second caption.
 This might be relatively easy to address by checking each line we find to have a caption for large gap between the words in the line, followed by a second caption.
+5. Figures above the abstract, currently it is assumed all text above the abstract is not part of a figure.
+This helps avoid false positives induced by including emails/names/title from the header in figures on the first page, but there is probably a way to relax this assumption to resolve this issue.

 ## Contact